chrispk/chrispk-com/_posts/2010-07-22-secret-garden-party-2010.markdown

 {% assign image = page.album[3] %}{% include print_album_image.html %}

-Dec, Max and Netta...
-I seem to remember exploring a maze like tent with different rooms and adjoining tunnels before finding this nearby table to sit around.

-{% assign image = page.album[4] %}{% include print_album_image.html %}

 I've no idea who these people were.
 I think I said I'd get this photo to them... somehow.

+{% assign image = page.album[4] %}{% include print_album_image.html %}

+One of the woman in the group pictured above.

 {% assign image = page.album[5] %}{% include print_album_image.html %}

-One of the woman in the group pictured above.
+Taken during a visit from Dec and Freyja whilst on shift at *The Boneyard*.

 {% assign image = page.album[6] %}{% include print_album_image.html %}

-Taken during a visit from Dec and Freyja whilst on shift at *The Boneyard*.
+I worked shifts at the *The Boneyard*, an equipment store for festival build and maintenence.
+As the festival was built and maintenence was sparce there was quite a lot of time for photography experimentation and maybe some sleeping.

 {% assign image = page.album[7] %}{% include print_album_image.html %}

-Not much happened at *The Boneyard* (the equipment store for festival build and maintenence).
-This left quite a lot of time for photography experimentation and maybe some sleeping.
+Whilst the vivid colours here are pretty I particularly like the way the tungsten bulbs are exposed against the sky, capturing the lighting and tone of magic hour.

 {% assign image = page.album[8] %}{% include print_album_image.html %}

-Whilst the vivid colours here are pretty I particularly like the way the tungsten bulbs are exposed against the sky, capturing the lighting and tone of magic hour.
+Not a lot happened at *The Boneyard*.

+{% assign image = page.album[8] %}{% include print_album_image.html %}